approvals/ApprovalTests.Python/README.md

     python -m tox

 This will run the self-tests on several python versions.
-We would like to continue to support python 2.
+We support python 3.6 and above.

 All pull requests will be pre-checked using travis to execute all these tests.
 You can see the results of travis test runs [here](https://travis-ci.org/approvals/ApprovalTests.Python/pull_requests).